Friday, August 1, 2014

 Not only are you retiring debt, but you're also building a stellar credit rating.
 If you ever move or buy another car, you'll want to get the lowest rate possible.
 A blemish-free payment record will help with that.
 Besides, credit card companies can be quick to raise interest rates because of one late payment.
 A completely missed one is even more serious.

+To avoid increasing debt load, make it a habit to pay with cash.
 If you don't have the cash for it, you probably don't need it.
 You'll feel better about what you do have if you know it's owned free and clear.

 Shop Wisely, and Use the Savings to Pay Down Your Debt